Béthune: History

-Rebuilt after the war, Béthune was badly damaged once more by air attacks and house to house fighting on 24–26 May 1940 when it was captured by the SS Panzer Division Totenkopf.
+Rebuilt after the war (the rebuilding of the Hôtel de Ville was completed in 1929), Béthune was badly damaged once more by air attacks and house to house fighting on 24–26 May 1940 when it was captured by the SS Panzer Division Totenkopf.
 The Totenkopf suffered heavy casualties and anger at their losses allegedly played a role in the Le Paradis massacre on 27 May, when 97 members of the Royal Norfolk Regiment were shot after surrendering.
 During the war, many townspeople were deported to work in Germany; the town was officially liberated on 4 September 1944.

 Transport

 Béthune station has seven daily TGV trains to Paris, a journey which takes 1 hour 15 minutes.
 There are also regular trains to Lille, Amiens, Dunkerque and several regional destinations.

 Béthune is served by the Lens-Béthune bus network.

 By car, Béthune is accessible from the A26 which intersects the A1 (Lille to Paris) 42 km to the south-east.
 By road, it is 2 hours 30 minutes from Paris, 1 hour from Calais, 30 minutes from Arras and 40 minutes from Lille.
 By using the Channel Tunnel and the A26, Béthune is 3 hours 30 minutes from London and 6 hours 45 minutes from Manchester.
 Using road connections on mainland Europe it is nearly 2 hours from Brussels, 3 hours from Aix-La-Chapelle, 3 hours from Cologne, 8 hours 30 minutes from Berlin and 3 hours 30 minutes from Amsterdam.